MatthewJA/misconception/README.md

 # misconception

-Music and Identification of Source Connections Or Novel Combinations: Edge Prediction To Infill Other Networks
+Music and Identification of Source CONnections and Combinations: Edge Prediction To Infill Other Networks

+Looking at generalisations of cross-identification as bipartite graph edge prediction.